12,000 grads of the Ultimate Military Credit Cards Course already know why

 Since these cards have no annual fee, you can leave the account open forever to age your credit history.
 This helps you eventually get the much better luxury travel and cash back rewards cards.

-However, it is important to have a good credit history and credit score before moving on to the more luxurious cards.
+It is important to have a good credit history and credit score before moving on to the more luxurious cards.

 Step 2: 12 Months After Secured Card